 Deregulation Sparks Dramatic Telehealth Increase During the COVID-19 Response

-Encouraging private-sector solutions through targeted deregulation and public-private partnerships is a critical part of the Trump Administration’s COVID-19 response.
+Encouraging private-sector solutions through targeted deregulation and public-private partnerships are a critical part of the Trump Administration’s COVID-19 response.
 This approach has successfully expanded testing development, healthcare capacity, and the use of telehealth.
 Telehealth has grown as the United States continues responding to COVID-19’s challenges, leading to public health benefits.

 Telehealth allows patients to connect remotely with medical professionals.
 Because of advances in smartphones and remote diagnostic testing capabilities, its use recently started to increase.
 But more comprehensive telehealth adoption was limited due in part to issues with internet access, HIPAA requirements, State licensing laws, provider liability, quality standards, and reimbursement arrangements.